goldfirere/th-desugar/README.md

 and remove such matches when desugaring guards, but it currently doesn't do such an analysis.

-## No support for view patterns
+## No support for view patterns or Or-patterns

-`th-desugar` does not support desugaring view patterns.
-An alternative to using view patterns in the patterns of a function is to use pattern guards.
+`th-desugar` does not support desugaring view patterns or Or-patterns.
+An alternative to using view patterns or Or-patterns in the patterns of a function is to use pattern guards.

 Currently, there is not a viable workaround for using view patterns in pattern synonym definitions—see [this `th-desugar` issue](https://github.com/goldfirere/th-desugar/issues/174).